antoniopicone/lazylinux/README.md

 ## VS Code Extension

-The LazyLinux VM Manager extension provides a graphical interface for managing your VMs directly within Visual Studio Code.
+A VS Code extension for managing Linux VMs created with the `vm` script from LazyLinux.
+This extension provides a visual interface to view, create, start, stop, and manage virtual machines directly from VS Code.

 ### Features

-- **Visual VM Management**: Tree view of all VMs with their current status
-- **Image Management**: View and manage downloaded images
-- **One-click Operations**: Start, stop, create, and delete VMs with toolbar buttons
+- See all your VMs in the Explorer panel with real-time status and VM details showing hostname, username, and password (hidden)
+- Create VMs with a guided setup: Name → Image → Architecture → Username → Password
+- Multiple architecture supported: arm64 (native) and amd64 (emulated) with performance hints
-- **SSH Integration**: Quick SSH access with automatic credential copying
+- SSH Integration with direct terminal connection with parsed credentials
-- **Console Access**: Direct console connection for debugging
-- **Status Monitoring**: Real-time VM status updates

 ### Installation